SegLCDLib

 Overview

-SegLCDLib uses a layered architecture separating concerns between abstract interface, controller protocol handling, and display-specific implementations.
+SegLCDLib uses a layered architecture separating concerns between abstract interface, transport, controller protocol handling, and display-specific implementations.

 ┌─────────────────────────────────────────────────────┐